 But there can always be a rebirth of love.

 Wake to the choices you make as to how to live now.

 Today, breathe.
 Listen, behind the factory noises of your panic The birds are singing again

-The sky is clearing, Spring is coming,
+The birds are singing at The sky is clearing, Spring is coming,